biud436/MV/Android/cordova-plugin-rstoast/README.md

-## How to setup a file called 'package.json'
+## How to setting up a file called package.json
 https://www.npmjs.com/package/plugman